 Your mom’s love of cheap salmon may have paid for North Korea’s nukes

-Americans love of bargain salmon may have accidentally subsidized the North Korean government’s nuclear weapons program, an AP investigation has discovered.
+Americans’ love of bargain salmon may have accidentally subsidized the North Korean government’s nuclear weapons program, an AP investigation has discovered.
 Oops?

 Actually, save that “oops” for a second, because there’s more: Not only did your healthy salmon dinner potentially fund North Korea’s nukes, but the people who packed up the salmon to sell to Walmart or Aldi may have been modern-day slaves.
 Oops, indeed.